Optimal Work Extraction from Finite-Time Closed Quantum Dynamics: Conclusion and Outlook

 Note that our problem can equally be regarded as a cooling task, since extracting work from a closed system is equivalent to lowering the system’s energy with respect to the final Hamiltonian.
 From this perspective, our results provide quantitative upper bounds on the cooling capability (i.e., the controllable energy reduction) achievable within finite time for the many-body systems discussed above.
 Moreover, by replacing $H^{\mathrm{f}}$ with $-H^{\mathrm{f}}$, our framework also applies to the problem of charging a quantum battery within a finite time, where the objective is to steer the system into a high-energy state with respect to a given Hamiltonian~\cite{Ferraro_PhysRevLett2018f, Mazzoncini_PhysRevACollPark2023g, Rodriguez_NewJPhys2024i, Campaioli_RevModPhys2024z}.

-As we have seen in Sec.~\ref{SectionVI}, our framework readily extends from work extraction to the optimization of general expectation values when the control algebra spans all Hermitian or all traceless Hermitian operators.
-In addition to the example of two-level systems discussed in Sec.~\ref{SectionVI}, the numerical method introduced in Sec.~\ref{SectionIV.D} enables the computation of optimal solutions for finite-time control in more complex systems, such as $n$-level systems with $n \geq 3$.
-A promising future direction is to apply this framework to synthesize previously known results and extend them to the finite-time regime by choosing suitable target operators.
+As we have discussed in Sec.~\ref{SectionVI}, our framework readily extends from work extraction to the optimization of general expectation values when the control algebra spans all Hermitian or all traceless Hermitian operators.
+In addition to the analytically solvable examples discussed in Sec.~\ref{SectionVI}, the numerical method introduced in Sec.~\ref{SectionIV.D} enables the computation of optimal solutions for finite-time control in more complex systems, such as $D$-level systems with $D \geq 3$ and mixed initial states.

 Another important open problem is, as mentioned before, whether the extended framework in Sec.~\ref{SectionVI} further generalizes to many-body settings, where full control over all Hermitian or traceless Hermitian operators is generally unrealistic.
 If so, a further question is whether the resulting self-consistent equation can be solved efficiently, analogous to the method established for work extraction in Sec.~\ref{SectionV}.
 It would also be worthwhile to explore generalizations of the current framework to situations where the assumptions of Lie-algebraic control are not fully satisfied, as in general many-body systems, and to determine when optimal solutions can still be obtained.